 4 Questions to Ask a Dentist

 Following a proper oral hygiene routine is important for your mouth health and overall health.
 Great Smiles Family Dentistry specializes in cosmetic dentistry, dental implants, gingivitis, Invisalign, and more!
-Call us today or schedule an appointment online.
+Call us today for more information.
 We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.

 Your dentist can recommend the best oral hygiene routine for you based on your overall mouth health and the condition of your teeth and gums.
 They can flag any areas that you need to be careful of due to sensitivities or any areas that you need to pay special attention to, such as potential spots for future cavity formation.
 As a general rule of thumb, you should brush your teeth at least twice a day, ensuring that you hit all visible surfaces of each tooth in all four quadrants of your mouth.
 Additionally, you should also floss your teeth once a day, ensuring you get between all of your teeth and the back of the teeth at the back of your mouth.
 If you are unsure of the proper technique for flossing, ask your dentist for best practices and have them show you how to properly floss your teeth.
 You can also rinse out your mouth after you have brushed and flossed by swishing a small amount of mouthwash around in your mouth for 30-40 seconds and then spitting it out.
 Lastly you should clean your tongue as far back as you can go without gagging, using a toothbrush, floss or a tongue scraper.
 A key part of your oral hygiene is ensuring you are visiting your dentist for regular checkups and cleanings.
 Between visits check your teeth and gums during your daily care routine to make sure there are no sensitive spots or abnormalities in your teeth and that your gums are pink, without soreness or bleeding when you floss or brush.